 Remember the Alamo

-You wouldn't go to Paris without searching out the Eiffel Tower, and you can't visit San Antonio without a peak at the Alamo.
+You wouldn't go to Paris without searching out the Eiffel Tower, and you can't visit San Antonio without a peek at the Alamo.
 No matter how busy your schedule, reserve a few minutes to see this historic monument.

 If you have kids in tow (and even if you don't), it's a good idea to watch the IMAX movie about what happened here before you explore.
 The movie is shown in the Rivercenter Mall, which is accessible from the Riverwalk and is a short walk from the Alamo.